spencermountain/clooney/README.markdown

 ```

 #Direct manipulation
-if you're a badass, you can manipulate the graph manually, aswell.
+if you're a badass, you can manipulate the divs manually, through the graph object aswell.
 ```javascript

 g.bars[1].focus()